sebastianbash/repeet/README.md

-# Repeet
+# 🚧 Work in progress

-A website application for fast learning with space-repetition.
+A website application for fast learning with space-repetition and active recall.